 Tarrifs: £1.10 for up to two hours, £2.20 for up to four hours, £4.00 for a whole day.

-You can pay for car parking any time during your stay but you must pay before you leave.
-You can pay by cash (no change is given), by Card or by telephoning RingGo whose number is on the side of the machines (there is an additional 40p charge for this).
+You can pay for car parking at any time during your stay but you must pay before you leave.
+You can pay by cash (no change is given), by card or by RingGo mobile telephone app whose number is on the side of the machines and sign boards (additional service charges may apply).
+If for any reason payment machines are not working then you must use the RingGo service, or leave the car park promptly to avoid an automatic fine.

-Please Note: If for example – you pay for 2 hours parking when you arrive and overstay the 2 hour period, you can top up by paying for a further 2 hours when leaving to avoid any problems.
+If you overstay your ticket, for example you pay for 2 hours parking when you arrive and overstay the 2 hour period, you can top up by paying for a further 2 hours when leaving.
+This will prevent an automatic fine.

 Back Lane car park has a 25 minute free period to allow for School drop off and collection.